 This image has an empty alt attribute; its file name is image.png

-Assistants at Quantum Bridge Teaching Club
+Bridge Supervisors at Quantum Bridge Teaching Club

 Liz Rodin learned the basics of bridge from her husband forty years ago and subsequently joined up with 3 friends for regular play which she continues to this day.